 One of the key challenges faced by Council is planning for and accommodating a growing population and evolving city whilst balancing environmental factors.
-The draft Strategy outlines high-level pathways to strengthen and implement planning mechanisms to protect and enhance our environmental assets and reduce the impacts of development.
-This includes encouraging the inclusion of green technologies, renewable energy production and sustainable design features through planning controls, policies and guidelines for developments in all sectors of our community.
+The draft Strategy outlines high-level pathways to strengthen and implement planning mechanisms to protect

 The way that a city, its suburbs, its buildings and transport are designed, built and managed can have a large impact on long-term environmental sustainability, how its inhabitants live, work, commute, participate in recreational activities and their overall quality of life.
 In developing and delivering on a revised Sustainability Strategy we will work to strengthen and implement planning mechanisms to protect and enhance our environmental assets and reduce the impact of development in a variety of ways, focusing on design, materials, transport systems and utility and infrastructure provision.